ShubhamJagtap2000/Networking-Essentials/README.md

 # Networking-Essentials
-### Foundational understanding of networking for learners
+### The Foundational Understanding of Networking for Learners